The Broads Authority has three visitor centres where our staff can help you get the most out of your visit to the Broads.

 This information centre is situated on the River Bure and has information and displays about Hoveton and the Broads.
-The centre offers a wildlife boat trip on Liana, an Edwardian style launch that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.
+From April to October the centre offers a wildlife boat trip on Liana, an Edwardian style launch that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.

 Whitlingham Broads Information Centre,

 The Visitor Centre, Whitlingham Country Park,

 Trowse, Norwich, NR14 8TR

 The park's historic flint barn has information and displays about Whitlingham and the Broads.